 Taking those measurements, I build my 3D model in the software of choice (usually Fusion 360).
 Then, I export the object when I’m finished as an STL file.
 Using my software slicer, Cura, I process the 3D file and send the processed file (also known as a g-code) to my 3D printer.
 After a few hours, if all my settings are correct (3D printer use and settings could be another topic), then my 3D file becomes a reality!

-Images from my photo gallery and this post show some of the pieces I’ve added 3D printed bases to.
+Images from my photo gallery show some of the pieces I’ve added 3D printed bases to.
 In some cases, you may not even be able to tell they were 3D printed.

 Not a problem.
 There are many companies that will 3D print for you.
 Shapeways comes to mind.
 These 3D printing companies are like your local Office Print & Ship Service companies, such as FedEx Kinko’s.
 In the case of Shapeways, you merely send your STL or OBJ file to them through an upload system.
 The website checks that your file is valid and 3D printable.
 They also give you an option of what materials you want to print with.
 These printing materials range in cost and ability to hold high-resolution detail.

-Now, if you want your own printer, there are so many inexpensive options now.
+Now, if you want your own printer, there are so many inexpensive 3D printer options now.
 The technology has matured to the point of making very reliable and high-quality 3D prints possible for the hobbyist on a budget.
-For the sake of this post, I won’t get into the technology or the multiple kinds of 3D printers.

 Of course, if you want to print more than simple bases that have more complicated or larger parts, you’ll need to spend a bit more.
 But, when it comes to being able to make your own custom pieces to add into your miniature hobby, the investment is tangible.